 DeWitt Lampman is a Staff Engineer with PPG Glass Research, where he has been in the Automotive OEM Process and Product Development Division since 1973.
 Mr. Lampman was a major contributor to the development of thin laminated sidelites, where he was involved with developing product specifications and process capability requirements for production, and conducting modeling and stress level measurements on vehicles to define glass and door design specifications, having worked with four automobile manufacturers in these areas.
 To date, Mr. Lampman holds seven U. S. Patents.
 Mr. Lampman graduated with a B.S. degree in Ceramic Engineering from Alfred University, Alfred, NY.

-- Three months of online single-user access (from date of purchase) to the 40 minute presentation
+- 90 days of online single-user access (from date of purchase) to the 40 minute presentation

 - Integrated knowledge checks to reinforce key concepts